eckardm/work-stuff/digital-processing/digital-processing.md

 ## Digital Processing

-The Bentley Historical Library's digital processing procedures reflect not only our general policies and the traditional archival functions of appraisal, arrangement and description, but also encompass additional procedures that ensure the authenticity, integrity and security of digital content.
+The Bentley Historical Library's digital processing procedures reflect not only our institutional policies and the traditional archival functions of appraisal, arrangement and description, but also encompass additional procedures that ensure the authenticity, integrity and security of digital content.

 ### Digital Processing Defined